Frequently Asked Questions

 Tunnels excavated by feeding larvae destroy the water and nutrient conducting tissues under the bark; this effectively starves the ash tree.
 The canopy of heavily infested trees will begin to die, usually near the top and progressing downward.
 Sometimes, infested ash trees produce epicormic (“water”) sprouts on the trunk or branches below emerald ash borer activity.
 Adult feeding (removal of tissue along leaflet edges) can be seen on affected ash trees.
 The bark may crack directly over larval galleries.
 Adult beetles chew characteristic “D”-shaped exit holes as they leave former feeding sites below the bark.
 Woodpeckers often are found on infested ash tree trunks, feeding on larvae; this is most often noted during winter.
 Trees attacked by the emerald ash borer die within 1-3 years.

-Where is the emerald ash borer currently found?
+Where is the emerald ash borer currently found in the U.S.?

 Borers were first detected in in June 2002, though they most likely arrived there 10 to 12 years ago.
-Most of the Lower Peninsula of Michigan has active beetle populations.
-One park in the has also found emerald ash borer activity.
-Northeast Indiana, central Indiana (Indianapolis area), northwest and central Ohio (Columbus area) have reported emerald ash borers.
-An infestation was discovered in north-central Illinois (Kane County) in June 2006.
-Click to see the current distribution map.
+Click to see the current U.S. distribution map.

 How does the emerald ash borer spread to new areas?